 As such, Crespo had a starring role in the ‘Miracle of Istanbul’, even if that match is now remembered more for Steven Gerrard, Vladimir Smicer and Xabi Alonso scoring an improbable trio of goals.

 Crespo’s career could have been tainted by an air of promise unfulfilled at that point, but it was after that bruising Champions League final that he really came back into his own.

 As if reinvigorated by his thump-and-dink double past Jerzy Dudek – even if Milan’s legendary defence had somehow contrived to blow the lead he had gifted them – he returned to Chelsea with a point to prove, and was given the space to do so by a more receptive Mourinho.

-Though he would leave again for Inter (initially on loan) at the end of the season, Crespo recently admitted in an interview with The Daily Mail that he would have stayed had it not been for tragedies in his private life which compelled him to move back to the country he had, for so long, called home.
+Though he would leave again for Inter (initially on loan) at the end of the season, Crespo later told The Daily Mail he would have stayed had it not been for tragedies in his private life which compelled him to move back to the country he had, for so long, called home.

 Back in Italy, Crespo won three back-to-back titles under Roberto Mancini and then Mourinho at Inter.

 He never matched his goal tallies from his vintage years at Parma and Lazio, but the sight of his long mop of hair billowing in the wind as he celebrated was nonetheless a staple of Serie A again.

 If he had once been the most expensive player in the world on account of his inspired artistry as a striker, he was arguably more valuable in his later years; a priceless talisman even as he aged and turned from gold into quicksilver.